PCCA Board of Directors

 Performance Archive

-September 2006 • Barefoot in the Park
+September 2007 " Barefoot in the Park

-July 2007 • Robin Hood — the Musical
+July 2007 " Robin Hood - The Musical

-March 2007 • The Boardinghouse
+March 2007 " The Boardinghouse

 The Pendleton County Committee for the Arts is an organization of dedicated volunteers who work together to provide opportunities for county residents to experience a wide variety of artistic, theatrical, musical and cultural events and activities.
 The Smith Creek Playhouse is the principal venue for their theatrical productions.
 Belying its old country church exterior, the theater inside is a comfortable, well-appointed, air-conditioned space seating 100 patrons.
 Reservations are a must!